-in TEUR 2018 2017 Operational risk 575,329 637,035
+in TEUR 2019 2018 Operational risk 532,642 575,329

-The decrease in operational risks can be attributed above all to updated assessments regarding the impact of individual scenarios.
+The decrease in operational risks can be attributed above all to an updated expert assessment regarding the impact of individual scenarios.

 Within the overall framework of operational risks we consider, in particular, business process risks and data quality risks, compliance risks, risks associated with the outsourcing of functions, fraud risks, personnel risks, information security risks and business interruption risks.